P01234/RPS/README.md

 # RPS
 Simple RockPaperScissors
-<p>This was my very first project with javascript.
-Here i learned the basics of DOM manipulation.</p>
+<p>It is my very first project with javascript.
+Where I've learned the basics of DOM manipulation.
+Didn't know about functions though.</p>